microsoft/microsoft-ui-xaml-specs/active/NavigationView/BottomItems/BottomMenuItems.md

 FooterMenuItems allows apps to visually group their navigation items into top-aligned and bottom-aligned or left-aligned and right-aligned groups.
 The default Settings item will be included as the last item in the FooterMenuItems collection.
 As a result, adding items into FooterMenuItems will by default display them before the Settings item.
 The Settings item can still be toggled using the `IsSettingsVisible` property.

-By unifying bottom-or-left-aligned navigation items with the Settings item, these items will now be a part of selection, keyboarding, and narrator behavior that applies to the rest of the NavigationView.
+By unifying bottom-or-right-aligned navigation items with the Settings item, these items will now be a part of selection, keyboarding, and narrator behavior that applies to the rest of the NavigationView.

 Below is an example of a NavigationView with FooterMenuItems, with one of those menu items selected:
 ![NavigationView with FooterMenu](footer-menu-mockup.png)